 - Graphite pencils (2H, HB, 2B, 4B, 6B) or just stick with regular pencils, that's equally fine!
-When I field sketch, I usually just have a regular pencil... - Erasers (kneadable and regular style) - Ink (Micron pens: a couple different pen sizes, ex: 01, 02, 04) - Colored pencils (any brand at least 24 colors, Prismacolor has good blending, but if you have some already that is perfectly fine) - Waterbrush (this is a type of brush that has a fillable handle where water can come out through the bristles themselves.
-I've had best luck with Pentel waterbrushes they don't suck color back up into the water well, which happens with some brands) - Watercolor (any brand, at least 8 colors Cotman/Winsor Newton are fine but brand is less important than having something to play with) Dry pans are easier to take out field sketching, since the tube colors require much more setup but you can make your own "dry pans" by making dollops of color in a small palette or even an old "Altoids" tin and letting them dry out for a few days.

-- Multimedia paper (any brand, any size, I like Canson 9 x12 inch myself because it is flexible for many media types, hence, the name).
+When I field sketch I usually just have a regular pencil... - Erasers (kneadable and regular style) - Ink (Micron pens: a couple different pen sizes, ex: 01, 02, 04) - Colored pencils (any brand we just want at least 1-2 colors for preliminary sketch warm-ups where we use a different color to start) - Waterbrush (this is a type of brush that has a fillable handle where water can come out through the bristles themselves.
+I've had best luck with Pentel waterbrushes - they don't suck color back up into the waterwell, which happens with some brands) - Watercolor (any brand, at least 8 colors Cotman/Winsor Newton are fine but brand is less important than having something to experiment with) Dry pans are easier to take out field sketching, since the tube colors require much more setup - but you can make your own "dry pans" by making dollops of color in a small palette or even an old "Altoids" tin and letting them dry out for a few days. - Multimedia paper (any brand, any size, I like Canson 9x12 myself because it is flexible for many media types, hence, the name).
 This will have you well set up for wet or dry media, so it's good to be flexible.
 Regular "sketch" type paper is good for graphite and ink, but it can be pretty flimsy for anything else.
 But if you have a paper that you like and works well for you, go for it. - Items from the natural world for some of the warm-up exercises (please do not take anything from state parks or state natural areas of course).
 Interesting leaves, stones, pinecones, twigs, plants, seeds, etc.